HEAVEN TO HELL - David LaChapelle

 Out of print

-LaChapelle's photographs, from the world's most famous faces to more marginalized figures such as transsexual Amanda Lepore or the actors in his social documentary Rize, question our relationship to gender, glamour and social status.
-Exploiting his trademark baroque excess, LaChapelle reverses his apparent praise of consumerism, insisting instead on its apocalyptic consequences for humanity itself.
-While acknowledging the many diverse sources of inspiration to which he alludes, such as the Renaissance, art history, cinema, the Bible, pornography and the new globalized pop culture, LaChapelle has fashioned a deeply personal visual language that speaks to our times and reflects the world in which we live.
+LaChapelle’s photographs—ranging from the world’s most famous faces to more marginalized figures, such as the transgender model Amanda Lepore or the actors in his social documentary *Rize*—challenge our relationship to gender, glamour, and social status.
+By drawing on his trademark baroque excess, LaChapelle subverts what appears to be a celebration of consumerism, instead emphasizing its apocalyptic consequences for humanity itself.
+While acknowledging the many diverse sources of inspiration to which he alludes—such as the Renaissance, art history, cinema, the Bible, pornography, and the new globalized pop culture—LaChapelle has forged a deeply personal visual language that speaks to our era and reflects the world in which we live.

 Published by Taschen, 2006

-LaChapelle's photographs, from the world's most famous faces to more marginalized figures such as transsexual Amanda Lepore or the actors in his social documentary Rize, question our relationship to gender, glamour and social status.
-Exploiting his trademark baroque excess, LaChapelle reverses his apparent praise of consumerism, insisting instead on its apocalyptic consequences for humanity itself.
-While acknowledging the many diverse sources of inspiration to which he alludes, such as the Renaissance, art history, cinema, the Bible, pornography and the new globalized pop culture, LaChapelle has fashioned a deeply personal visual language that speaks to our times and reflects the world in which we live.
+LaChapelle’s photographs—ranging from the world’s most famous faces to more marginalized figures, such as the transgender model Amanda Lepore or the actors in his social documentary *Rize*—challenge our relationship to gender, glamour, and social status.
+By drawing on his trademark baroque excess, LaChapelle subverts what appears to be a celebration of consumerism, instead emphasizing its apocalyptic consequences for humanity itself.
+While acknowledging the many diverse sources of inspiration to which he alludes—such as the Renaissance, art history, cinema, the Bible, pornography, and the new globalized pop culture—LaChapelle has forged a deeply personal visual language that speaks to our era and reflects the world in which we live.

 Published by Taschen, 2006